Dog Rescue and Adoption

 Muttopia

 Muttopia was made possible through the generous bequest of Lisa Landey, a lifelong advocate for dogs and a true champion of compassion.
-Her heartfelt donation allowed CAPE to partner with Compassion Without Borders to purchase the facility, creating a shared haven where both organizations can rescue, rehabilitate, and give new hope to countless dogs in need.
+Her heartfelt donation inspired CAPE to partner with Compassion Without Borders to purchase the facility, creating a shared haven where both organizations can rescue, rehabilitate, and give new hope to countless dogs in need.

 We are deeply grateful for Lisa’s unwavering compassion for all living beings.
 Her legacy lives on in the countless animals saved and the lives transformed through CAPE, CWOB, and Muttopia.